psb1558/ygt/README.md

 This allows you to manage all of the font’s control values (CVs).\* Here you can also manage the masters of variable fonts, which correspond to the masters you produced when designing the font, and the variant CVs associated with those masters.
 We’ll have much more to say about managing CVs later on in this tutorial.

 [\* *A control value is an integer stored in an array in the font.
-It is used by anchor and stem hints to position points on the grid and regulate distances. which in ygt are named rather than numbered.*]
+It is used by anchor and stem hints to position points on the grid and regulate distances.
+In ygt CVs are named rather than numbered.*]

 You can also manage defaults for the current font on the “Defaults” tab of the Font Info window.